N4321D/Variational-Autoencoder-Demo/README.md

 |<img src="docs/encoder.png" alt="encoder" height="600"/> | <img src="docs/encoder_bypass.png" alt="encoder bypass" height="600"/> | <img src="docs/decoder.png" alt="encoder" height="600"/> | <img src="docs/decoder_bypass.png" alt="encoder" height="600"/> |

 ## Other
 - With `time_bypass` disabled the model needs 60 - 100 epoch to start showing clustering, with `time_bypass` enabled it takes much longer for cluster to show.
-For both it takes about 300 - 400 epochs to get close to the shown examples here.
+For both it takes more than 300 to get close to the shown examples here.
+We limited the epochs to reproduce these examples, feel free to adjust them to your needs.
-- we fixed all random parameters as much as possible with seeds, but differences in hardware and other factors might produce different results
+- We fixed all random parameters as much as possible with seeds, but differences in hardware and other factors might produce different results.